grantsrb/cogmtc/README.md

         the range of potential target counts for training the action model during phases other than 0. both low and high are inclusive. only applies to gordongames variants.
+    "hold_outs": set (or list) of ints
+        the number of targets to hold out during training

     "zipf_order": float or None
         if greater than 0, the targets are drawn proportionally to the